NEZNAMY/TAB/.github/wiki/frequently_asked_questions.md

 which will push all players out of the screen.

 ## #15 - How to add images to tablist?
-You can check out [this reddit post](https://www.reddit.com/r/admincraft/comments/llrgty/comment/gnswdcz/?utm_source=share&utm_medium=web2x&context=3).
+You can check out [this Reddit post](https://www.reddit.com/r/admincraft/comments/llrgty/comment/gnswdcz/?utm_source=share&utm_medium=web2x&context=3).
 When using the symbol in configuration using \u format, remember to use `""` in config instead of `''`.

 ## #16 - Is MiniMessage supported?